cfwprpht/libhb-master/README.md

  Added Functions AddDraw() and RemoveDraw() to the App class.
  Added compilled samples for FW 4.55.
  Added a LineBreak() function to the static console class.

+## Update 12:
+ Fixed Console::LineBreak().
+ Added a sample "SaveDataMasterKeyDumper" on how to use libHB with your own kernel function.
+ Moved the pkgs and the samples into the libhb-master.rar archive.
+Can be downloaded on the releases button.
+ Will look into the FileSystem Dumper and fix it as next.